 What is Telluride Mountain Village Owners Association (“TMVOA”)?

 Formed in 1984, TMVOA is a non-profit corporation registered with the State of Colorado and managed by a duly elected Board of Directors.
-Over the last 33 years, Telluride Mountain Village Owners Association has had many different names, such as MVOA, Metro Services, MVMS, Resort Company – we are now only Telluride Mountain Village Owners Association or TMVOA.
+Telluride Mountain Village Owners Association has had many different names since inception, such as MVOA, Metro Services, MVMS, Resort Company – we are now only Telluride Mountain Village Owners Association or TMVOA.
 TMVOA is made up of 4 different membership classes – Class A: Residential, Class B: Lodging, Class C: Commerical, and Class D: Mountain Member (TSG).

 Per the Declaration: “TMVOA was formed to perform certain functions and to hold and manage certain property for the common benefit of some or all Owners or Lessees within the Telluride Mountain Village with respect to TMVOA and with respect to Functions undertaken and Facilities held by TMVOA.
 TMVOA may perform all tasks and functions whether or not specifically set forth herein (in the Declaration) which it deems necessary to foster and preserve the health, safety and welfare of persons in the Telluride Mountain Village, preserve property, property rights and property values and to maintain the Telluride Mountain Village as a pleasant and desirable environment for all persons residing, visiting or doing business.